DJW-TU/Masterthesis/README.md

 ## Latex

-The Latex folder contains the raw form of the Latex file, the bibliography in .bibtex format and a completed PDF version of the thesis
+The Latex folder contains the raw form of the Latex file, which also contains the bibliography in bibtex format.

 ## Screenshots Websites